-I. What water baptism is not?
+1. What water baptism is not?

 A. Salvation: Misinterpretation, 1 Peter 3:21

 I. “figure” = “antitupon” (the impression left by a seal, not the seal itself)

-2. “pledge” = “eperotema” (the expected response in a covenant agreement)
+II. “pledge” = “eperotema” (the expected response in a covenant agreement)

-B. Pre-requisite for Heaven (Some have even cut holes in the ice to baptize immediately, lest the new believer miss heaven.)
+I. Some have even cut holes in the ice to baptize immediately, lest the new believer miss heaven.)

 II.
 The thief on the cross had no opportunity to be baptized.

 III.
 This idea is called “baptismal regeneration.”

 C. The actual washing away of sin

 I. Symbolic of blood-washing (Hebrews 9:14; John.
 1:7; Revelation 1:5)